-The Company derives revenue primarily from staffing services in Tech industry, Permanent recruitment and other services.
+The Company derives revenue primarily from staffing services and recruitment & other services.

 Revenue is measured based on the consideration specified in a contract with a customer and excludes amounts collected on behalf of third parties.
 The Company recognises revenue when it transfers control over service to a customer.
 The method for recognising revenues and costs depends on the nature of the services rendered.